dzenanr/dartlero_tasks/README.md

 **MySQL**

-If you want to use MySQL and not JSON data files in 8., do not use script arguments in the Run/Manage Launches of Dart Editor.
+If you want to use MySQL and not JSON data files in 9., do not use script arguments in the Run/Manage Launches of Dart Editor.

+1. do not forget to start the MySQL server
-1. no need to create a new database; test database will be used
+2. no need to create a new database; test database will be used
-2. before running a Dart file with main, put a path to the project folder (dartlero_tasks) in the working directory field in Run/Manage Launches (in order to have access to the connection.options file).
+3. before running a Dart file with main, put a path to the project folder (dartlero_tasks) in the working directory field in Run/Manage Launches (in order to have access to the connection.options file).

-3. run example/mysql/example.dart to drop and create all tables
+4. run example/mysql/example.dart to drop and create all tables
-4. run other examples
+5. run other examples

-5. run test/mysql/employee_test.dart to test employees
+6. run test/mysql/employee_test.dart to test employees
-6. run test/mysql/project_test.dart to test projects
+7. run test/mysql/project_test.dart to test projects
-7. run test/mysql/task/*_tasks_test.dart to test tasks
+8. run test/mysql/task/*_tasks_test.dart to test tasks

-8. run bin/dartlero_tasks.dart
+9. run bin/dartlero_tasks.dart